jmberg/bup/Documentation/bup-config.5.md

 git.packSizeLimit
 :   Respected when writing pack files (e.g. via `bup save ...`).
+    Note that bup will honor this value from the repository written to (which may be remote) and also from the local repository (where the index is) if different.
+    The default value is 1e9 bytes, i.e. about 0.93 GiB.
+    Note that bup may run over this limit by a chunk.
+However, setting it to e.g. "2g" (2 GiB) would still mean that all objects in the pack can be addressed by a 31-bit offset, and thus need no large offset in the idx file.

 pack.compression
 :   A git setting, bup will honor this setting for the compression level